CodeAfric/AgriTeck-Users/README.md

 3. Add firebase SSH1 fingerprint or SSH525 to the firebase project.
 A new Flutter application.

-##Download the test-dataet from the project to test the disease detection model
+##Download the test-dataset from the project to test the disease detection model

 ## Getting Started